jrdeslippe/perfportsite/docs/case_studies/amr/openmp_implementation.md

 offloading and kernel execution semantics.
 OpenMP presents an appealing opportunity to achieve performance portability, as it requires fairly non-invasive code modifications through directives which are ignored as comments if OpenMP is not activated during compilation.
+However, as we discuss below, it is currently challenging to achieve a portable implementation of any kernel (to say nothing of one which has high performance).

 BoxLib already contains a large amount of OpenMP in the C++ framework to implement thread parallelization and loop tiling (see [here](./parallelism.md)